-- a Fannie Mae mortgage loan secured by a single unit principal residence; - a current income at or below 100% of the area median income;

-- not missed a mortgage payment in the past six months, and no more than one missed mortgage payment in the past 12 months (unless the missed payment was associated with a COVID-19 forbearance plan and has been resolved); and - a mortgage loan with an LTV ratio up to 97%, a DTI ratio of 65% or less and a minimum Credit Score of 620.
+- a Fannie Mae mortgage loan secured by a single unit principal residence; - a current income at or below 100% of the area median income; - not missed a mortgage payment in the past six months, and no more than one missed mortgage payment in the past 12 months (unless the missed payment was associated with a COVID-19 forbearance plan and has been resolved); and - a mortgage loan with an LTV ratio up to 97% and a DTI ratio of 65% or less.

 The RefiNow Program is available to eligible borrowers whose mortgage loans are seasoned at least 12 months (measured from the original note date to the date of refinancing).
-Reference Obligations are potentially eligible for refinancing under the RefiNow Program but any resulting RefiNow loan will not be included in the Reference Pool in replacement of the original Reference Obligation.
+Reference Obligations are potentially eligible for refinancing under the RefiNow Program but any resulting RefiNow Program loan will not be included in the Reference Pool in replacement of the original Reference Obligation.
+As of the Cut-off Date, approximately 0.06% of the Reference Obligations by the Cut-off Date Balance consist of mortgage loans originated under the RefiNow Program.